poppinlp/js-api-generator/README.md

 Use to determine success or fail for requesting.

-- success: there is a same key-value pair in response object for every key-value pair in this object
+- success: response object must has same key-value pair for every key-value pair in this object
 - fail: any mismatch

 #### success {Array}